anewstead/anewstead.react/README-DEV.md

 ## Code

-- react (hooks), Progressive Web App ready
+- React (hooks),
 - Redux
 - materialUI
 - @emotion with tss-react
+- Progressive Web App ready

 ## Structure

-the file structure is intentionally designed with nextjs in mind to allow for its reserved files and folder names. it doesn't hurt to follow this in a standard react/ non nextjs app, and should you ever need to refator to either it really helps.
+The file structure is intentionally designed with nextjs in mind to allow for its reserved files and folder names. it doesn't hurt to follow this in a standard react/ non nextjs app, and should you ever need to refator to either it really helps.

 in nextjs Routes are defined by the folder structure within 'src/pages' folder